Hope Floats: Plot

-Ramona suffers a massive heart attack and dies.
-Birdee's sister (Travis's mother), Desiree, sends a telegram that she cannot make it to the funeral.
-Meanwhile, Travis wonders if his aunt Birdee will raise him now.
+After Ramona dies from a massive heart attack, Birdee's sister and Travis's mother, Desiree, sends a telegram that she cannot make it to the funeral, leaving Travis wondering if his aunt Birdee will raise him now.
 When Bill arrives at the funeral, Bernice believes that her wish has come true and that her father wants them both to come home.
 However, it soon becomes clear to Bernice that her parents' split is permanent when Bill asks Birdee for a divorce.
 Wanting to be with her father, she runs to her room, packs a suitcase, and follows Bill to his car.
 Bernice is heartbroken and devastated when her father tells her that even though he loves her and he knows that she wants him to take her with him, he has no room for her in his new life with Connie right now but promises to come back for her in the future.
-Bill drives off, leaving Bernice sobbing and screaming for him to come back and take her with him.
-Birdee picks Bernice up, carrying her back into the house.
+As Bill drives off, Birdee picks a sobbing Bernice up, carrying her back into the house.
 As Birdee comforts her, Bernice says she knows the letter was actually written by her mother, and not really by him.

 One day at work, Birdee finds Justin outside waiting for her with flowers.
-As she walks to him, she says, in a voiceover, "Ok, Mama, stop pushing."
-After they embrace, he picks her up, places her in his truck and they drive off.
+As she walks to him, they embrace.

-The final scene shows Birdee, Justin, Bernice, and Travis at a big town event.
-Birdee has taken full custody of Travis and is also dating Justin, but is not planning on getting married again for a really long time.
+Birdee takes full custody of Travis and begins dating Justin, but does not plan to marry again for a really long time.
 Bernice embraces Smithville as her new hometown, ultimately accepts Bill's departure from her life, and has warmed up to Justin as her mother's new love interest and a father figure.
 Mother and daughter share a humorous moment when Bernice asks if Birdee plans to marry Justin.
 When Birdee asks her if she does not like him, Bernice says her only real concern is being known as "Bernice Matisse".
-The film ends with Birdee giving a voiceover monologue that "when you find yourself at a new beginning, just give hope a chance to float up".
+In voiceover, Birdee concludes "when you find yourself at a new beginning, just give hope a chance to float up".

+Production

+Development

+Sandra Bullock's starring in Speed 2: Cruise Control led to the greenlighting and financial backing of Hope Floats.
+In March 1997, Harry Connick Jr. was added to the cast.
+Around that time, Mae Whitman, who had starred in Independence Day and One Fine Day the previous year, was confirmed to have a role in the film.

 Filming

 The home in the movie is the McCollum-Chapman-Trousdale House, built in the Neoclassical style in 1908.
 The elementary school in the movie is a 1924 high school building.
 The church used was Saints Peter and Paul Church in Kovar, Texas, about 6 miles from Smithville.
 The church was built in 1921.
 Many buildings on downtown Smithville's 2nd Street and Main Street stood in for businesses in the film including Snappy Snaps and Honey's Diner.

-The film was choreographed by Patsy Swayze.
+The film was choreographed by Patsy Swayze, who was the mother of Patrick Swayze.